eesaaamer3/OCRmarker/README.md

 ## Next Steps
 These are some future additions that can be made to the application.
 * Reducing runtime
-* Expanding capabilities (true or false, short answers, etc.)
+* Expanding capabilities (true/false, short answers, etc.)